hibobmaster/phpbb_ailabs/privet/ailabs/README.md

 ## Midjourney setup

 * You'll need Midjourney Discord and useapi.net accounts with active subscriptions.
   Follow instructions at https://www.useapi.net/docs/start-here to setup and verify both.

 * Create new board user who will act as AI bot, for our example we will use user `Midjourney`.
   Make sure this user account is activated and fully functional.

-* Got to `ACP` > `Extensions` > `AI Labs` > `Settings` and add new configuration, select `midjourney` from AI dropdown:
+* Go to `ACP` > `Extensions` > `AI Labs` > `Settings` and add new configuration, select `midjourney` from AI dropdown:
   ![Attachment settings](../privet/ailabs/docs/midjourney_setup.png)

   - Use `Load default configuration/template` to get defaults.